DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/find-a-teaching-job-as-a-non-uk-citizen.md

     Teacher pay and benefits in England : "/is-teaching-right-for-me/teacher-pay-and-benefits" A day in the life of a teacher in England : "/a-day-in-the-life-of-a-teacher"
 promo_content:
-navigation: 20.30
+navigation: 20.60
-navigation_title: Tips on applying for teacher training in England as a non-UK citizen
+navigation_title: Find a teaching job as a non-UK citizen
-navigation_description: Improve your chances of success with our guide to teacher training application.
+navigation_description: How to successfully apply for your first teaching job.
 date: "2021-05-27"
 image: "static/images/content/hero-images/0002.jpg"
 backlink: "../../"